54 examples of maccabee in sentences

 All the evidence found in the two books of Maccabees indicates that he was inspired by the noblest patriotism.

-The First Book of Maccabees.
+The historical value of II Maccabees.

 It doubtless fed the forces of that glorious revolt that shortly thereafter burst forth under the heroic Maccabees.